hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 The order of the signatures in the message MUST correspond to the order of the certificate chains in the Certificate message: the first signature MUST correspond to a classical algorithm from `first_signature_algorithms` list of `dual_signature_algorithms` extension, while the second signature MUST correspond to a PQ algorithm from `second_signature_algorithms` list of `dual_signature_algorithms` extension.

 ## Common Chains

 In order to lessen operational burden on Certification Authority (CA) operators, the two certificates of the dual MAY be issued from the same CA. For example, during the PQC migration, a CA operator might wish to stand up a root CA using a Level 5 PQC algorithm or a hash-based signature, and then continue to issue RSA and ECDSA certificates off that root.

-Negotiation of such a setup requires use of the `signature_algorithms_cert` TLS 1.3 extension, which is unmodified from [TLS] and when present it applies equally to both chains of the dual.
+Negotiation of such a setup requires use of the `signature_algorithms_cert` TLS 1.3 extension, which is unmodified from its definition in {{Section 4.2.3 of TLS}} and when present it applies equally to both chains of the dual.

 In order to optimize bandwidth and avoid sending duplicate copies of the same chain, when constructing a `Certificate` message as described in {{certificate}}, the second certificate chain MAY consist of only an end-entity certificate.

 # Protocol Changes